WilliamRuz/website/_posts/2018-01-05-Why-Being-Laid-Off-Was-The-Best-Thing-That-Happened-To-Me.md

 ---
 layout: post
-title: "Why being laid off from my was the best thing that happpened to me"
+title: "Why being laid was the best thing that happpened to me"
 date: 2018-01-05
 ---